Meals on Wheels: United States

+The first such program in the United States was started by social worker Margaret Toy in 1954 at the request of the Philadelphia Health & Welfare Council.
+It was funded by the Henrietta Tower Wurtz Foundation.

 The Meals on Wheels Association of America (MOWAA) is headquartered in Alexandria, Virginia.
 MOWAA is the oldest and largest organization in the United States representing those who provide meal services to seniors in need, specifically those at risk of or experiencing hunger.
-MOWAA is a non-profit organization working toward the social, physical, nutritional and economic betterment of vulnerable Americans by providing the tools and information its programmes need to make a difference in the lives of others.
+MOWAA is a nonprofit organization working toward the social, physical, nutritional and economic betterment of vulnerable Americans by providing the tools and information its programmes need to make a difference in the lives of others.
 In 2016, Meals on Wheels provided approximately 218 million meals to 2.5 million Americans.
 The annual meal cost is $2,765 per recipient.
 Approximately 500,000 of the recipients are veterans.

 Citymeals-on-Wheels serves the New York City area.
 In 2008, Citymeals delivered over 2.1 million meals to 17,713 frail aged in every borough of New York City.
 In addition, over 1,500 volunteers collectively spent 62,000 hours visiting and delivering meals to New York's frail aged.
 Gael Greene and James Beard founded Citymeals-on-Wheels in 1981 after reading a newspaper article about homebound elderly New Yorkers with nothing to eat on weekends and holidays.
 They rallied their friends in the restaurant community, raising private funds as a supplement to the government-funded weekday meal delivery programme.
-Twenty five years ago their first efforts brought a Christmas meal to 6,000 frail aged.
+Twenty five years ago, their first efforts brought a Christmas meal to 6,000 frail aged.

 In 2007, the MOWAA Foundation commissioned a study on hunger (see next section).
 In 2009, MOWAA partnered with The Mission Continues, an organization which addresses the needs of veterans who have served the United States.

 Specialty Meals on Wheels programmes, such as "Kosher Meals on Wheels", also exist to service niche clientele.